ajkhoury/LLVM-Build-Windows/README.md

 ## Usage

-Open a command prompt (cmd.exe) and change directory to the root of the LLVM directory tree.
+Open a command prompt (cmd.exe) and change directory to the root of your LLVM directory tree.

     >cd C:\llvm-7.0.0